erickreinert/infinityvolt/iv_onboarding/README.md

 # Infinity Volt Onboarding MS

-This is the Infinity Volt Vehicle Register MS
+This is the Infinity Volt user onboarding MS

 ### Requirements ###
 * Python 3.12.4